 If dog owners don't clean up after their pooches, 390 million pounds of poop can wash into our waterways every year just in Colorado!
 Dog waste contains 10% phosphates and 2% nitrates, contributing to algae growth.
 WHY IT MATTERS Too many nutrients in streams and lakes cause rapid growth of algae.
 Algae looks bad, smells bad, degrades water quality and can be harmful to your health.
-As algae decays, it uses up oxygen in the water, leading to a decline in o drinking water quality and makes it more expensive to treat.
-WHAT YOU CAN Dispose Properly
+As algae decays, it uses up oxygen in the water, leading to a decline in our